aws-solutions-library-samples/aws-insurancelake-etl/README.md

 ## Security

+For more information on how AWS services come together in InsuranceLake to align with the [Security Pillar of the AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/financial-services-industry-lens/security.html) refer to the [InsuranceLake Well-Architected Pillar Alignment for Security](docs/well_architected.md#security).

 ### Infrastructure Code

 InsuranceLake uses [CDK-nag](https://github.com/cdklabs/cdk-nag) to ensure AWS resource security recommendations are followed.
 CDK-nag can generate warnings, which may need to be fixed depending on the context, and errors, which will interrupt the stack synthesis and prevent any deployment.